catsums/COS214-NotATemplate-Project/README.md

 - Description of how the code runs:
 - The code:

-## Task breakdown
-TBC because we still need to plan how we gonna handle this stuff

 # Project Information Spec
 Check below for the stuff about the spec